 Sprocket Shop has $400,000 in total equity and $825,000 in total assets.

 Equity ratio = Total equity / Total assets

 The Sprocket Shop has a ratio of 0.48, or 48:100, or 48%.

 That means that the Sprocket Shop is more highly leveraged than the Widget Workshop.
-They’ve taken on more debt to finance their business, which means it’s not run quite as conservatively, and will be viewed as risker.
-Although they’ve made more profit, they may not be as solvent in their operations since they’ve taken on more debt than they have equity.
+They’ve taken on more debt to finance their business, which means it’s not run quite as conservatively and will be viewed as riskier.
+Although they’ve made more profit, they may not be as solvent in their operations since they’ve taken on more debt relative to their equity.

 What Is a Good Equity Ratio?

 Generally, a business wants to shoot for an equity ratio of about 0.5, or 50%, which indicates that there’s more outright ownership in the business than debt.
 In other words, more is owned by the company itself than creditors.
 Companies that are above 50% are considered “conservative.”
 Companies below 50% are considered “leveraged.”

 That said, certain industries are inherently more capital-intensive than others, which means that what’s considered a “good” equity ratio may be different and is contingent on specific industry benchmarks.